Pakistan Muslim League (N): 2002 general elections

 As a result of the Kargil War with India, the PML-N government had generated frustration within the party and a secret splinter group inside the party united on a one-point agenda with all the opposition parties in 1999 to remove Prime Minister Nawaz Sharif from office.
 This resulted in a military coup d'état.
 The Supreme Court validated the coup and gave General Pervez Musharraf three years to hold general elections.
 After deposing Sharif's government, the party split into several groups and its size shrunk as many of its members decided to defect to the splinter political bloc.
 Many of its most influential members, sponsors, and financiers came to defect to the new group that was sympathetic to Pervez Musharraf.
 This splinter group emerged as the Pakistan Muslim League (Q), which registered itself as a political party with the Election Commission.
-Sharif was removed from the party's presidency and the position was handed over to Dr. Kalsoum Nawaz, wife of Sharif.
-With Nawaz Sharif exiled to Saudi Arabia, the party's presidency was handed over to Javed Hashmi, and the party began to reassert itself in the coming elections.
+Sharif was removed from the party's presidency and the position was handed over to Kulsoom Nawaz, his wife.
+With Sharif exiled to Saudi Arabia, the party's presidency was handed over to Javed Hashmi, and the party began to reassert itself in the coming elections.
 They campaigned all over the country and competed in the 2002 general elections for the state parliament.
-The election polls announced the victory of the Pakistan Muslim League (Q) and the liberals, MQM, with PML-Q retaining the majority in the state parliament and brutally defeating the PML-N.
+The election polls announced the victory of the Pakistan Muslim League (Q) and the liberals, MQM, with PML-Q retaining the majority in the state parliament and defeating the PML-N.